-The solid-state control unit detects one line to line output voltage and continually compares it with output and accuracy settings selected by the user.
-If line to line voltage is out of specifications, the control unit drives the POWERSTAT variable transformers by means of a synchronous motor, to the required new position.
+Each of the three solid-state control units detects one line to neutral output voltages and continually compares it with output and accuracy settings selected by the user.
+If any line to neutral voltage is out of specifications, the control unit on that phase drives the POWERSTAT variable transformer on that phase, by means of a synchronous motor, to the required new position.